jbruder236/M-SEC_Compression_Algorithm/README.md

 The M-SEC code is also able to invert these transforms and decompress any files that have been compressed.
 M-SEC is a lossless compression algorithm.

-This was coded as a project for the class: CSE 3500 Algorithms at UConn.
+This project was coded/implemented for the class: CSE 3500 Algorithms at UConn.